polac24/StubKit/docs/documentation.md

 #### Sequence verification

-Setup sequences also can be used for expected arguments verification.
+Setup sequences also can be used for expected arguments verification by assigning an expectation to the sequence.

-> Keep in mind that all the **expected** sequences have to be verified by `XCTAssert` or `sequence.verify()`.
-Deallocation of non-verified sequence is treated as a programmer error and leads to an assertion.

 ```swift